tthheusalmeida/vue-migration-tool/README.md

 - [ ] propsData option
 - [ ] $destroy instance method.
 Users should no longer manually manage the lifecycle of individual Vue components.
 - [ ] Global functions set and delete, and the instance methods $set and $delete.
 They are no longer required with proxy-based change detection.

+<a id="how-to-contribute"></a>

+## 😃 How to contribute
+- First, I leave ⭐ if you liked it!
+- Fork this repository.
+- Create a branch with the features: `git checkout -b my-feature`
+- Commit: `git commit -m 'feat: my new feature'`
+- Submit your branch: `git push origin my-feature`

+<a id="license"></a>

 ## 📝 License